becktothefuture/mccann-website/README.md

 ### McCann Website — Webflow Single‑Bundle Integration

 This project ships a single, self‑contained JavaScript bundle designed to drop into a running Webflow site.
-It wires a11y‑friendly UI behaviors (accordion, lightbox with Vimeo) and native scroll snapping (no JS slide snapping module) with minimal surface area and careful fallbacks.
+It wires a11y‑friendly UI behaviors (accordion, lightbox with Vimeo), video preloading with TruthWellTold signet animation, and native scroll snapping (no JS slide snapping module) with minimal surface area and careful fallbacks.

 The bundle auto‑initializes on DOM ready and also exposes a tiny global `window.App.init(options)` for manual re‑init or customization.

+**New:** 🚀 **Video Preloader** — Prefetches all autoplay videos before showing page content, with subtle TruthWellTold signet animation (pulse or micro-jitter).
+See [`docs/PRELOADER_WEBFLOW_SETUP.md`](./docs/PRELOADER_WEBFLOW_SETUP.md) for full setup guide.

 ---